ejosborn/ejosborn/README.md

 I have experience with Java, Python, C, C++, SQL,  and R.

-I have experience with PostgreSQL, Node.js, and REACT.js.
+I have experience with PostgreSQL and REACT.js.

-A project that I am currently working on is building a personal website for myself.
+A project that I am currently working on is building a personal portfolio website for myself using REACT.

-I am interested in data base development/sustainment, web developement, data science, cybersecurity, and information security.
+I am interested in data basedevelopment/sustainment, web developement, data science,cybersecurity, and information security.

 I am currently taking Distributed Software Development, Software Analysis and Design, Software QA and Testing, Exploring Data in R and Python, and CS Capstone I.